jweinst1/ncov2019-analyzer/README.md

 The genome sequence 'ctag' appears in COVID-19 22 times
 ```

-Even though these are awfully small target subsequences, there is an intriguing observation to be made.
+Even though these are awfully small target sub-sequences, there is an intriguing observation to be made.
 `a` and `g` are much more likely to appear next to each other then `c`, `t` with `a` and `g`.
 Next, let's look at some variations of
 a particular target sequence.